viveksapkal2793/2D-Game/README.md

 - Screenshots and Texture Info

 #### **Introduction**
 This is a 2D game where the player navigates through three different maps: Jungle, Beach, and Space.
-The player must collect keys and avoid enemies to progress through the levels.
+The player must collect all the keys and avoid enemies to progress through the levels.

+- In the Jungle Map, enemies are hunters and moving platforms are safari cars moving randomly across the map.
+Ride the safari cars or move around freely while avoiding enemies.

+- In the Beach Map, enemies are pirate boats and moving platforms are friendly boats moving to and fro from top beach to bottom beach.
+Ride the boats by jumping from one to another while collecting keys to progress to next level.
+Falling in water reduces the health rapidly.

+- In the space map, enemies are UFOs and moving platforms are planets revolving around sun.
+You can jump from one planet to another or move around freely in space (very slow speed) while avoiding randomly moving enemies and collecting keys to complete the game.
+Falling into the sun will make the health 0.

 #### **Features**
 - Three unique maps: Jungle, Beach, and Space.